 Underinsured drivers have auto insurance, but their coverage limit is insufficient for all related expenses.
 UIM coverage will help you pay for the exceeding medical and repair expenses in case you get hit by an underinsured driver.

 - North Carolina

 - South Carolina

 - West Virginia

 Property damage liability only covers third-party insurance claims.
 Collision coverage will help you pay for the damages you caused to your car.
 It will cover the expenses of your car repairs or replacement.
-For totaled cars, the insurer will pay for the car’s actual cash value minus depreciation.
+The insurer will pay for the car’s actual cash value minus depreciation for totaled cars.
 This coverage is optional but often required for leased or loaned vehicles.
-Although deer collision is a type of collision accident, it is not covered by collision coverage.
+Although a deer collision is a collision accident, it is not covered by collision coverage.